> Communication

 Accounting

-Healthcare industry
+Healthcare

 According to a survey by the Graduate Management Admissions Council (GMAC), the salary prospects for MBA graduates are forecast to recover to pre-pandemic levels as recruiters project a “robust demand” for business school graduates.

-Studying a degree in business and management gives you wide scope to pursue a career across multiple disciplines.
+Studying a degree in business and management gives you a wide scope to pursue a career across multiple disciplines.
 Business programs have the benefit of being flexible to adapt to your specific area of interest.
 Majors of our Bachelor of Business courses include Accounting, Marketing, Management and Hospitality and Tourism Management.

 Studying a business degree with a major or specialisation gives you the opportunity to gain the foundational skills to help businesses thrive such as knowing how to write a financial plan and track profits and losses.
 At the same time you will also take a deep dive into specific industry skills that are in high demand, such as the ability to manage complex projects or lead and manage teams.